The Story of Implementing Knowledge Base Search by Connecting Vertex AI RAG Engine to Google Chat Bot

 Failed to create initial card

-After an instance was killed by OOM, a new instance starts up, but the HTTP connection pool from the previous instance was sometimes inherited in a corrupted state, causing cascading SSL errors and incomplete read errors.
-In other words: OOM → connection pool corruption → Chat API call failure → unable to even create initial card → no response — a cascade of failures.
+After an instance is killed by OOM, a new instance starts, but the HTTP connection pool from the previous instance can sometimes be taken over in a corrupted state, causing SSL errors and incomplete read errors in a cascade.
+In other words, it was a chain of failures: OOM → corrupted connection pool → Chat API call failure → unable to even create the initial card → no response.

 google-chat-bot-vertex-ai-rag-engine-oom-cascade